-Signing up for a wine subscription box or delivery service is easy for adults of legal drinking age.
-Creating an account and entering your delivery and payment details through services like Winc takes a few minutes.
-And answering a handful of onboarding questions about your taste preferences — if that’s even required — doesn’t take much longer.
+Signing up for a wine subscription box or wine delivery service — like Winc, one of our favorites — is easy for adults of legal drinking age.
+Simply create an account, enter your delivery and payment details, and answer a handful of onboarding questions about your taste preferences.
+Then, sit back and wait for your first delivery.

 Common Alternatives to Wine Subscription Services & Clubs

 First, let’s review the most common alternatives to wine subscription services and clubs.
 You’re probably familiar with them already, but a refresher never hurts, particularly when the competition is so tempting.

 Most states permit wine sales in grocery stores, and many states and localities allow them in drugstores as well.
 That includes superstores that sell food, beverages, and over-the-counter medications — such as Target, Meijer, and H-E-B.

 Given the sheer number of grocery store chains and independently operated stores in the United States, generalizing about grocery stores’ wine inventories isn’t very helpful.

 However, the fact that major chains enjoy significant economies of scale and enviable pricing power is not really in dispute.
 The grocery store is, therefore, an excellent place to search for value buys.

 Quality is another matter.